OpenSpace/OpenSpace-Documentation/README.md

 # Setting up

-By default this repo comes with an empty placeholder for the data.
-If you want to use the data generated from OpenSpace while working with this repo, you can copy the `documentationData.js` file from `OpenSpace/documentation` after you have started OpenSpace at least once.
+By default this repository comes with an empty placeholder for the data.
+If you want to use the data generated from OpenSpace while working with this repo, you can replace the `documentationData.js` file in the `public` folder with a file generated in `OpenSpace/documentation` after you have started OpenSpace at least once.
 This will generate a file with the assets loaded in that configuration.

 ## Available Scripts